ruhani-j/boardventure-boardgame/proposal.md

 **4. Proposed Solution Strategy and Implementation - J**

-The setup and draw functions will draw the game board and background.
-We want a sandy colored game board and a light blue background.
-This game will host up to four players.
-These players take turns spinning a wheel to determine how many spaces they move.
-Some spaces on the game board will have action cards that allow the player that landed on the space to play a mini game within the game separate from the other players.
-Upon completion of the mini-game the player that did the mini-game can get money/points based on their performance.

 **a.
-Player animation and refinement.**

-We want the players, after rolling the die/spinning the spinner to have an animation of moving the appropriate number of spaces in accordance with the number they spun/rolled.
+Player Movement Animation**

+To enhance the gameplay experience, an animation system will be implemented to visually represent player movement across the board.
+When a player spins the wheel, their game piece will move step-by-step across the appropriate number of spaces, ensuring a smooth and immersive transition.

 **b.
-Action cards that appear once the player lands on certain tiles.**

-These action cards give the player a specific task or mini-game when they land on specific tiles, the players must complete these mini games before moving on.
-We want these action cards to be a core part of the gameplay.
+Action Cards & Mini-Games**

+Certain spaces on the board will feature action cards that trigger unique mini games.
+When a player lands on one of these spaces, they must complete the associated mini-game before proceeding.
+These mini games will serve as a core gameplay mechanic, adding variety and strategy to the experience.

 **c.
-Money tracking for players**

-A money/point tracking system needs to be implemented that gives the player a certain amount of money/points that's based upon their performance in the aforementioned mini games.
-The money they're rewarded will tie into the end of the game.
+Currency & Score Tracking System**

+A point or currency system will be implemented to reward players based on their mini-game performance.
+This system will allow players to accumulate points, which will play a key role in determining the game's winner.

 **d.
-Game-ending conditions**
+Game Conclusion & Winner Determination**

-The game will end when all players reach the final tile on the game board.
-The winner of the game is decided by whoever gains the most points/money by the time they reach the final tile.
+The game will conclude when all players reach the final tile on the board.
+At this stage, the player with the highest accumulated score or currency will be declared the winner.
+This scoring system ensures that success is based on both progress and performance throughout the game.le.

 **5. Resource Requirements - J**